Mario (song)

-“Mario” was reportedly certified gold after selling over 200,000 copies in Zaire.
-The song has been recorded three times by TPOK Jazz (each with different interpretations of Mario's story): the original, "Mario 2" (also released in 1985) and "Mario 3" (released in 1987 on the album "L'Animation Non Stop").
-The song was also covered by several artists including salsa group Africando and rapper Marshall Dixon.
+Due to its popularity and relevance, "Mario" was recorded three times by TPOK Jazz: the original "Mario" (1985), "Mario 2" (also 1985), and "Mario 3" (1987), the latter appearing on the album L'Animation Non Stop.
+The song has been covered by various artists across genres, including the Afro-salsa group Africando, rapper Marshall Dixon, and Congolese singer Fally Ipupa.